AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/manage-permissions/manage-permissions.md

 uid: manage-permissions
 ---

-# Manage permissions
+# Change permissions for a role

 You can grant or deny members of a role the ability to perform certain actions in the `Manage Permissions` window.
 Actions, also referred to as access control, include the ability to read, write or delete data, as well as change role permissions.

-To manage role permissions in the AVEVA Data Hub portal, follow these steps:
+To manage role permissions, follow these steps:

+1. Open the AVEVA Data Hub portal.

 1. Select the **Change Namespace** button in the upper right toolbar, then select the desired namespace.

    **Note:** Resource creators have complete access to the resource.